SoftwareAG/c8y-docs/src/documents/guides/rest/microservice-development.html.md

 * cumulocity.json - file describing the deployment
 * image.tar - executable docker image

-## Acquire microservice bootstrap user credentials
+## Acquiring microservice credentials

-Microservice related endpoints require dedicated microservice user, which can be obtained by service provider using
+Microservice related endpoints require a dedicated microservice user, which can be obtained by a service provider using

     GET /application/applications/{APPLICATION_ID}/bootstrapUser
     Host: ...